 While elder physical abuse is typically easy to spot, as you notice bruises and scratches on your elderly loved one’s body, emotional abuse, or psychological abuse, can be more difficult to detect.
 In California, any type of elder abuse, including emotional or psychological abuse, is illegal and punishable under the law.
-If you suspect a loved one has been the victim of emotional or psychological elder abuse, contact the attorneys at Willoughby Brod today to help your loved ones seek justice and obtain the compensation they deserve.
+If you suspect a loved one has been the victim of emotional or psychological elder abuse, contact the attorneys at Brod Law Firm today to help your loved ones seek justice and obtain the compensation they deserve.

 What is Emotional Elder Abuse?